dotnet/AspNetCore.Docs/aspnetcore/grpc/test-apps.md

 no-loc: ["ASP.NET Core Identity", cookie, Cookie, Blazor, "Blazor Server", "Blazor WebAssembly", "Identity", "Let's Encrypt", Razor, SignalR]
 uid: grpc/test-apps
 ---
-# Test gRPC services with gRPCurl
+# Test gRPC services with gRPCurl and gRPCui

 By [James Newton-King](https://twitter.com/jamesnk)

-[grpcurl](https://github.com/fullstorydev/grpcurl) is a command-line tool that lets you interact with gRPC services.
+[gRPCurl](https://github.com/fullstorydev/grpcurl) is a command-line tool that lets you interact with gRPC services. [gRPCui](https://github.com/fullstorydev/grpcui) adds an interactive web UI for gRPC.

 This article discusses how to:

-* Download and install gRPCurl.
+* Download and install gRPCurl and gRPCui.
 * Setup gRPC reflection with a gRPC ASP.NET Core app.
 * Discover and test gRPC services with `grpcurl`.
+* Interact with gRPC services via a browser using `grpcui`.

 ## About gRPCurl